apache/mynewt-site/docs/os/get_acclimated/how_to_edit_docs.md

 ### Objective

-We will go through the process of downloading existing doccumentation and adding some content to a test document.
+Learn the process of editing docs by adding some content to a test document.

 ### Markdown, MkDocs, Mou